 There are several stores within biking/walking distance from Colorado College where you can purchase most of your supplies.
-We will take one trip to Wal-Mart during the International Student Orientation (ISO) so that you can get the "basics" that you'll need upon arriving at CC.

 Wal-Mart @ Eighth Street: This discount superstore has everything from housing items to clothing to footwear.

 Citadel Mall @ Academy & Platte: This shopping mall has a wide range of retail stores and a great place to buff up your winter wardrobe.
 Easily accessible by bus.